Skip to main content

 If you are a vested member, you will fulfill your RMD requirement:

-• by applying for retirement and receiving your first monthly benefit payment on or before your RBD ,
+• by applying for retirement and receiving your first monthly benefit payment on or before your RBD, OR

-• by applying for withdrawal2 from TRS and receiving a lump-sum refund of your accumulated contributions account balance (your member contributions and applicable interest) on or before your RBD.
+• by applying for withdrawal from TRS and receiving a lump-sum refund of your accumulated contributions account balance (your member contributions and applicable interest) on or before your RBD.

 • Important Note: Upon withdrawal from TRS you will forfeit your right (or the right of a joint annuitant or eligible beneficiary on your behalf) to receive any retirement or death/survivor benefit from TRS.
 Your forfeited retirement benefit is guaranteed to be at least equal to your accumulated contributions account balance and may significantly exceed your account balance, as it is payable for your lifetime.
 As a rule of thumb, TRS retirees receive retirement benefits at least equal to their accumulated contributions account balance within approximately five years.
 TRS strongly advises that you give careful consideration and seek competent financial advice before deciding to withdraw from TRS as a vested member.

-If you are a non-vested member, you are not eligible to receive a retirement benefit and will fulfill your RMD requirement by applying for withdrawal from TRS so that you receive a one-time, lump-sum refund of your accumulated contributions account balance on or before your RBD.
+If you are a non-vested member, you are not eligible to receive a retirement benefit and will fulfill your RMD requirement by applying for withdrawal from TRS to receive a one-time, lump-sum refund of your accumulated contributions account balance on or before your RBD.

 How do I apply for retirement or withdrawal?